Tampering with a Witness

 - Where the act is committed by any person for pecuniary gain or for any other consideration acting upon the request of any other person.
 All parties to such a transaction are guilty of a felony.

-The crime is committed regardless of the success or failure of the attempt.
-Additionally, the fact that no person was injured physically, or in fact intimidated, is not a defense against any prosecution under this section.
+The crime is committed regardless of the success or failure of the attempt (the witness does not have to actually be stopped from testifying, for example).
+Additionally, the fact that no person was injured physically, or was in fact intimidated, is not a defense against prosecution.

-The use of force during the commission of any offense is considered a circumstance in aggravation of the crime.
+The court can impose an enhancement for great bodily injury where the injury inflicted was significant or substantial.
+The use of force during the commission of any offense is also considered a circumstance in aggravation of the crime.